SpeccyX - ZX Spectrum Next Handheld

 5" HDMI

-Although there are smaller screens, many of them simply do not support anything higher than 480x320 which, when connected to the Next, results in a blurry image.
-In an ideal world the FPGA core would be modified to output a resolution to match these small screens, however for now I can live with the larger screen.
+Although there are smaller screens, many of them simply do not support anything higher than 480x320, which, when connected to the Next, results in a blurry image.
+In an ideal world, the FPGA core would be modified to output a resolution to match these small screens; however, for now, I can live with the larger screen.

 Spectrum Next Handheld 5 Inch LCD